berceanu/hpc-europa3-application/index.md

 to a few centimeters) that have to be modelled in the case of using the discharge capillary.
-While the background plasma dynamics should not be a problem, the injected electrons can experience various numerical instabilities for simulaitons of over 100k time steps, under the influence of the numerical dispersion produced by the field solver.
+While the background plasma dynamics should not be a problem, the injected electrons can experience various numerical instabilities for simulations of over 100k time steps, under the influence of the numerical dispersion produced by the field solver.
 Mitigating such numerical effects would require a dramatic increase in both the temporal and longitudinal resolution, leading to increased computational times and larger memory demands for storing the electromagnetic fields.

-The calculation of the far-field angularly- and spectrally-resolved betatron emission spectrum, which could be done in situ on the GPUs, using the radiation plugin develop by R. Pausch et. al for the `PIConGPU` code, also contributes to increasing the computational time of a typical production run.
-Therefore, the runtime per simulation should be between 1 week to 10 days for each parameter set, and we would probably require around 200k CPU-hours in order to properly explore the parameter space.
-Assuming every GPU is assigned to 18 CPU cores, that would translate into ~11k GPU-hours, which is roughly 2 large-scale production runs using 30 GPUs simultaneously.
+The calculation of the far-field angularly- and spectrally-resolved betatron emission spectrum, which could be done by post-processing the , also contributes to increasing the computational time of a typical production run.
+Therefore, the runtime per simulation should be between 1 week to 10 days for each parameter set, and we would probably require around 100k CPU-hours in order to properly explore the parameter space.
+Assuming every GPU is assigned to 18 CPU cores, that would translate into ~5k GPU-hours, on 10 K80 GPUs.

-As far as storage space is concerned, a single simulation can produce around 1 TB output, so transferring it over the network is not a viable option – we would need to do the post-processing locally, perhaps using CPU nodes.
+As far as storage space is concerned, a single simulation can produce around 300 GB output, so transferring it over the network is not a viable option – we would need to do the post-processing locally, perhaps using some CPU nodes.

 ### 2.2.
 Research benefits of interacting with my local scientific host